 Again, timing is everything.
 This infographic lays out the best and worst times to post on each major network.
 You should save this infographic for referencing when you schedule your social media posts.

-Books on Social Media
+Social Media Marketing Books

 This book covers the specific application of social marketing to B2B companies, to leverage social media to drive leads and revenue.